p-DG cyclotomic nilHecke algebras: Introduction

-In \cite{EQ1,EQ2}, the one-half categorification in \cite{KQ} for $\mf{sl}_2$ is further extended to a categorification of the entire quantum $\mf{sl}_2$, for both the small version $ \dot{u}_{\mathbb{O}_p}(\mf{sl}_2) $ and an infinite dimensional version (the BLM form \cite{BLM}) $\dot{U}_{\mathbb{O}_p}(\mf{sl}_2)$.
+In \cite{EQ1,EQ2}, the one-half categorification in \cite{KQ} for $\mf{sl}_2$ is further extended to a categorification of the entire quantum $\mf{sl}_2$, for both the small version $ \dot{u}_{\mathbb{O}_p}(\mf{sl}_2) $ and an infinite dimensional version (the BLM form \cite{BLM}) $\dot{U}_{\mathbb{O}_p}(\mf{sl}_2)$ respectively.
 This is realized by equipping Lauda's $2$-category $\mc{U}$ and its Karoubi envelope $\dot{\mc{U}}$ with $p$-nilpotent differentials.
-Unlike at a generic $q$, there is some subtle hopfological behavior at a root of unity.
+The resulting $p$-DG $2$-category $\mc{U}$ categorifies $\dot{u}_{\mathbb{O}_p}(\mf{sl}_2)$, while the $p$-DG $2$-category $\dot{\mc{U}}$ categorifies $\dot{U}_{\mathbb{O}_p}(\mf{sl}_2)$.
+However, unlike at a generic $q$, there is some subtle hopfological behavior at a root of unity.
 The $p$-DG version of Lauda's category $\mc{U}$ is homotopy equivalent to its Karoubi envelope $\dot{\mc{U}}$ equipped with a compatible $p$-differential.
 But the homotopy equivalence fails to descend to the derived level.
 Rather, on the derived level, there is a fully-faithful embedding of the categorified small quantum group into the categorified BLM form.
 The two versions of quantum groups at a prime root of unity are also related by Lusztig's quantum Frobenius map, which is explained in \cite{QYFrob}.
 A similar feature also appears in the current work, as we will see in Section \ref{subsec-cat-simples} and \ref{examplesubsection}.